Hakuraku District

 "You ought to come with us sometime," said Thackeray.

-"We're all on diets," said Yoshida, with a wink.
-She turned to Kimiyo and said, "How are you doing today?"
+“We’re all on diets,” Yoshida said with a wink.
+She turned to Kimiyo and asked, “How are you doing today?”

 "She's still curious."